By Neal - 07/13/2022

 Remember playing Oregon Trail when you faced almost certain death at the hands of anything from a river to dysentery?
 Or maybe you tried your shot at Frogger and dodged as much as you could on that busy street to get safely to the other side.
 Or did you battle it out with friends using bananas and shells in Super Mario Kart?

-If people could rewind the clock, the first computer game they’d click on would be card game like Hearts or Minesweeper.
+If people could rewind the clock, the first computer game they’d click on would be card games like Solitaire or FreeCell.
 Nearly 60% have played the classic PC computer game, and a lot of them still do.
 Nearly 1 out of 3 (32%) admit to still actively playing it!
+With over 3.3 billion gamers, that's a lot of people!

 The other classic computer games people played the most include Minesweeper, The Sims, Frogger, and Doom.
 Almost 2 out of 5 (39%) people still play classic computer games.
 In fact, Americans actually spend an average of 3.5 hours a week playing them!